JustEnoughLinuxOS/distribution/README.md

 * Supports FAT32, ExFAT, and EXT4 file systems.
 * Filesystem compatibility with Android

-> NOTE: Support for the RG351 series coming soon.

 ## Licenses
 JELOS is a Linux distribution that is made up of many open-source components.
 Components are provided under their respective licenses.
 This distribution includes components licensed for non-commercial use only.